Report of the Supervisory Board

 Overview

-In the 2024 financial year, the Supervisory Board performed the tasks and duties incumbent on it under the law, the Articles of Association, and the Rules of Procedure, and focused closely on the position and prospects of Dr. Ing. h.c.
+In the 2025 financial year, the Supervisory Board performed its duties and obligations according to the law, the Articles of Association, and the Rules of Procedure, and focused closely on the position and prospects of Dr. Ing. h.c.
 F. Porsche AG (“Porsche AG”).
-While doing so, the Supervisory Board monitored the Executive Board as it conducted business and advised it regularly on all key matters, and also with regard to the recommendations and requirements of the German Corporate Governance Code.
+While doing so, the Supervisory Board monitored the Executive Board as it conducted business and advised it regularly on all key matters, always with regard to the recommendations and requirements of the German Corporate Governance Code.

-Due to the regular reporting by the Executive Board, the Supervisory Board was informed in full, promptly, and transparently at all times, both verbally and in writing.
-The necessary documents were made available in full to the members of the Supervisory Board and the relevant committees in good time.
+Regular reporting by the Executive Board kept the Supervisory Board fully informed, promptly and transparently at all times, both verbally and in writing.
+The necessary documents were made available in full to the members of the Supervisory Board and the relevant committees in a timely manner.

 Key topics discussed, including at the plenary meetings, included the development of business, strategic matters, business planning, including financial, investment, and human resource planning; and matters relating to profitability—on a Group level and for key subsidiaries.
-In particular, the subsidiaries that were reported on intensively included Porsche Financial Services GmbH, Porsche Consulting GmbH, Porsche Engineering Group GmbH, Porsche Lifestyle GmbH & Co.
-KG, MHP Management und IT-Beratung GmbH (MHP), and Porsche Werkzeugbau GmbH.
+In particular, the subsidiaries that were reported on included Porsche Financial Services GmbH, Porsche Consulting GmbH, Porsche Engineering Group GmbH, Porsche Lifestyle GmbH & Co.
+KG, MHP Management und IT-Beratung GmbH, Cellforce Group GmbH, and Porsche Werkzeugbau GmbH.
 This enabled the Supervisory Board to paint a complete picture.

 Aside from the regular reports, the Executive Board submitted regular, timely, and comprehensive reports to the Supervisory Board on all material aspects of relevance to the company and transactions requiring approval.
 This made it possible to address individual topics specifically, such as the progress of individual vehicle projects.